neo4j-labs/cypher-workbench/README.md

 These settings can also be changed after doing a docker deployment.

-### Creating the first user
+### Creating users
-You will need to create at least one user to use Cypher Workbench.
-In the *api* project, after you have setup the database and installed the code, run:
+The `cypher_init_data.cypher` created the default `admin` user.
+If you want to create additional users, in the *api* project, after you have setup the database and installed the code, run:

 ```
-npm run createUser Neo4j <username> <password> "Full Name" ""
+npm run createUser Neo4j <username> <password> "Full Name" "admin"
 ```

 Example:
 ```
-npm run createUser Neo4j admin.user@yourorg.com password "First Last" ""
+npm run createUser Neo4j first.last@yourorg.com password "First Last" "admin"
 ```

-Upon success, this will create a node in the database with the :User and :Admin label.
-To create additional users, you can run the same command, but in the last argument specify the `:Admin` user email, which is the first email address you created.
+Upon success, this will create a node in the database with the :User.

-Example:
+#### Updating admin user password after encryption key change
+If you changed the encryption key, the default `admin` user's password can no longer be decrypted.
+To fix this run the following:
 ```
-npm run createUser Neo4j new.user@yourorg.com password "First Last" admin.user@yourorg.com
+npm run createUser Neo4j admin neo4j "Workspace Admin" "admin"
 ```

-### Build and run the UI
-Follow the instructions in the *ui* README file to build and run the UI.

-## License File
-Cypher Workbench was built with different licensing options in mind.
-Tools can be turned off or on depending on the license.
-The license that comes with the code is a Labs license, and only turns on the Modeler and the Database tools.

-You can dive into the license code to turn on the other tools, or if you are working with an existing team at Neo4j, request an upgraded license file.
+This will update the `neo4j` password to use the new encryption key.
+You can also change the default `neo4j` password to something else using this technique.